-The RNG and How It Works?
+The RNG and How It Works

 The RNG made its entry into the gambling industry as a new way to operate slots.
-Slot machines previously had physical reels that rotated to determine which symbols would eventually appear and potentially create winning combinations.
+Slot machines once had physical reels that rotated to determine which symbols would eventually appear and potentially create winning combinations.

 Slots gradually developed into more complicated games with multiple paylines and special features.
 The need to introduce a new way of ensuring random outcomes arose.
 Physical space was limited on old-fashioned reels and did not allow for the ever-increasing number of symbols and winning combinations in advanced slots.